Halkyn United F.C.

-Halkyn United Football Club were a Welsh football club representing the Flintshire villages of Halkyn, Pentre Halkyn and Rhosesmor, near Mold, in Wales.
-They played their home games at Pant Newydd, which is also home to Halkyn Cricket Ground.
-Previously, during the 2018–19 season, they had been named Halkyn Mountain Football Club.
+Halkyn United Football Club are a Welsh football club representing the Flintshire villages of Halkyn, Pentre Halkyn and Rhosesmor, near Mold, in Wales.
+The club was founded in 1945.
+The club plays in the having reformed for the 2026–27 season, having last played during the 2017–18 season.

 History

 Halkyn United Football Club was formed in 1945 in the aftermath of the Second World War and became founder members of the old Halkyn Mountain League, which was a forerunner to the Clwyd League.
 It is believed that during this period of the club's history the club played their home games on various grounds within the village of Pentre Halkyn.

 The earliest honours won by Halkyn were the Mountain League in 1956 and the League Cup in 1959.
 After years playing in the Mountain League, the club joined the Clwyd League in 1975 and played their home matches in Pentre Halkyn on a field owned by the council.
 This field was adjacent to the Village Park in Pentre Halkyn, the changing facilities being the nearby community centre.

 Many of the current long-serving officials involved with the club's modern-day success started to arrive at the club in the late 1980s and the 1990s.
 In the 1992–93 season under manager George Thelwell the club won the Clwyd League Division One title and with it promotion to the Premier League.
 In the first season in the Premier League despite finishing midway in the league United won both the Presidents Cup and the Arrows Cup.
-Further progress up the pyramid system was achieved, and in the season 1994–95 Halkyn achieved promotion as champions from the Clwyd East Football League to the Welsh Alliance League.
+Further progress up the pyramid system was achieved, and in the season 1994–95 Halkyn achieved promotion as champions from the Clwyd League to the Welsh Alliance League.
 Success continued with the prestigious Barritt Cup making its way to Halkyn in the season 1995–96 and the Cookson Cup the following season.